BestUsername/BestUsername.github.io/_posts/2024-07-12-lets-taco-bout-hrpt-antennas.markdown

 <br>
 In my search, I found that a squeeze bottle of Old El Paso taco sauce was just about perfect.
 The diameter averages 51mm and it's height is more than enough.
-You can even flip it and remove the cap so there's clearance arond the connector.
+You can even flip it and remove the cap so there's clearance around the connector.

 {:style="clear:right"}